inkstitch/inkstitch/collections/_docs/en/003-014-circular-fill.md

 Running stitch tolerance||All stitches must be within this distance from a path.
 A lower tolerance means stitches will be closer together.
 A higher tolerance means sharp corner may be rounded.
 Randomize stitches  |☑  |Randomize stitch length and phase instead of dividing evenly or staggering.
 This is recommended for closely-spaced curved fills to avoid Moiré artefacts.
 Random stitch length jitter | |Amount to vary the length of each stitch by when randomizing.
-Minimum stitch length         ||Overwrite global minimum stitch length setting.
+Random Seed| |Rolling the dice or setting a new value will change the random stitches Minimum stitch length         ||Overwrite global minimum stitch length setting.
 Shorter stitches than that will be removed.
 Minimum  jump stitch  length             ||Overwrite global minimum jump stitch length setting.
 Shorter distances to the next object will have no lock stitches.
 Repeats                       ||◦ Defines how many times to run down and back along the path<br />◦ Default: 1 (traveling once from the start to the end of the path)<br />◦ Odd number: stitches will end at the end of the path<br />◦ Even number: stitching will return to the start of the path